railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 * Month
 * Year

-Also you can search `Task` for specific...

-* Year
-* Current Month
-* Last Month
-* State
-* Project
-* Assigned user
-* Partner
-* Priority
-* Stage
-* Company
-* Starting Date
-* Ending Date
-* Dead Line
+Click for instance the `Stage` button in Group by, and then click Task.

-This `Advance Search View` can also be attached with any `List View` of object and hence increase the searching facility when user look up the record in list view.
+This `Advanced Search View` can also be attached to any `List View` of an object and hence increase the search facility when a user looks up the record in list view.

 .. figure:: images/filter_task_list_view.png
    :scale: 50